zero-to-mastery/Coding_Challenge-3/README.md

 ## What is the Challenge?

 ### Prizes:
 The top 3 winners selected by . our sponsor Creative Tim and I, will win the Big Bundle which is an unbelievable tool for any developer and freelancer.
-This prize is worth over *$1560*: https://www.creative-tim.com/product/buy/bundle/big-bundle
+Prizes are each worth over **$1560**: https://www.creative-tim.com/product/buy/bundle/big-bundle

 ### The Rules Are: